imp444/IC_Addons/IC_RNGWaitingRoom_Extra/README.md

 Select your formation in the Modron Automation Setup menu.

+### Dungeon Master

+If Dungeon Master is saved in the Modron formation, his ultimate will be used automatically to refresh Ellywick's.

 ## Settings:

 #### The settings below are used on z1 before Thellora is placed on the field.